dimitris-c/AudioStreaming/README.md

 AudioStreaming is available under the MIT license.
 See the LICENSE file for more info.

 # Attributions
-This librabry takes inspiration on the already battled-tested streaming library, [StreamingKit](https://github.com/tumtumtum/StreamingKit).
+This library takes inspiration on the already battled-tested streaming library, [StreamingKit](https://github.com/tumtumtum/StreamingKit).
 Big 🙏 to Thong Nguyen (@tumtumtum) and Matt Gallagher (@mattgallagher) for [AudioStreamer](https://github.com/mattgallagher/AudioStreamer)